benjaminhays/BenHays142/README.md

 - 👋 Hi, I’m @BenHays142
 - 👀 I’m interested in reverse engineering, protocol design, networking, and basically anything that can connect to the internet
-- 🌱 I’m currently studying for CompTIA Network+
+- 🌱 I’m currently studying for my CCNA
 - 💞️ I’m looking to collaborate on anything FOSS related :)
 - 📫 How to reach me: benhays@benhays.org